-This Social Management Plan for Malani to Chakrabatti Road is based on the Social Impact Assessment study during which site visits carried out in the project corridor.
-Consultation and meeting were done with people and project design was discussed and evaluated on the ground.
-This Social Management Plan will assist PMU & PIU, JTFRP and the contractor to implement social management measures effectively.

-The sub-project does not have any impact on private land and all the construction activities will be carried out within the available ROW which is encumbrances free as confirmed by PIU (annexure 3).
+This Social Management Plan for Chirala Link Road is based on the Social Impact Assessment study during which site visits were carried out in the project corridor.
+Consultation and meeting were conducted with the people and project design was discussed and evaluated on the ground.
+The sub-project does not have any impact on private land and all the construction activities will be carried out within the available ROW.
 There would be no impact on the private assets, CPRs and any other religious property due to any project activities.
+The same has been confirmed by the project Manager vide letter no. PIU/T/ERA/2021/865 dated 16.03.2021 which confirms that 10.00 meters of RoW is available for construction and no private land is required for the proposal (annexure 3).
 There can be few temporary impacts due to construction activities and to address these impacts, a Social Management Plan has been prepared which lays down mitigation measures that needs to implemented for any impact on site.
-SMP will be implemented by the contractor under the supervision of PMU & PIU, ITFRP.
+SMP will be implemented by the contractor under the supervision of PMU & PIU, JTFRP.